great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_setup.md

 When you installed Great Expectations, you also installed the Great Expectations command line interface (CLI).
 It provides helpful utilities for deploying and configuring Data Contexts, plus a few other convenience methods.
 Note that since we’re using the V3 (Batch Request) API in this tutorial, all CLI commands will use the `--v3-api` flag.

-To initialize your Great Expectations deployment for the project, run this command in the terminal from the `ge_tutorials/` directory:
+To initialize your Great Expectations deployment for the project, run this command in the terminal from the `ge_tutorials` directory:

 ```console
 great_expectations --v3-api init